AlbanAndrieu/nabla-projects-interview-visma/README.md

 Run `pre-commit run --all-files`

-## Working with Petclinic in Eclipse/STS
+## Working with Nabla in Eclipse/STS

 ### prerequisites
 The following items should be installed in your system: